 Provided you follow the overall safety guidelines for e cigarettes and batteries and buy a kit from a reputable supplier then sub ohm vaping is just as safe as above-ohm vaping.

 What else do you need to know before buying your first kit?

-Usually those who sub-ohm vape use the direct to lung method as you can take in more vapour this way.
-Sub ohm can take a little getting used to.
-If you find you cough when trying sub ohm for the first time, try breathing the vapour directly into your lungs.
+Sub ohm vaping can take a little getting used to.
+If you find you cough when trying sub ohm for the first time, practice inhaling the vapour directly into your lungs.

 The main ingredients in e liquids are Propylene glycol (PG), vegetable glycerine (VG), natural & artificial flavourings and nicotine (where indicated).
 The main base ingredients of PG and VG are important when it comes to the kit you are using.

 Sub ohm e liquids tend to have a higher ratio of VG (usually 70% and above).
 Higher PG liquids like those from our Classic E Liquid range are more suited to above-ohm vaping as they’ll often be very harsh in a sub ohm tank.

 As mentioned above, the increased volume of vapour with sub ohm means you will need to use a much lower nicotine strength.
 Most sub ohm vapers use 0.3mg nicotine strength or lower.